Skip to main content

 Can I sue the utility company for wildfire damage?

 Yes.
-If a utility company's equipment or negligence caused or contributed to the wildfire, you may have a claim for property damage, personal injury, or wrongful death.
-California has held utility companies liable for wildfires caused by downed power lines, faulty equipment, and failure to maintain vegetation clearance.
+If an investor-owned utility's equipment or negligence caused or contributed to the wildfire, you may have a claim under the inverse condemnation doctrine (utility liability without proof of negligence when utility equipment is the substantial cause) as well as negligence-based claims for property damage, personal injury, and wrongful death.
+California courts have held utility companies liable for wildfires caused by downed power lines, faulty equipment, and failure to maintain vegetation clearance under Pub.
+Util.
+Code § 451 and § 8386.

 What if my insurance company denies or underpays my wildfire claim?